-- 1. Analysis of difference images, with the goal of detecting and characterizing astrophysical phenomena revealed by their time-dependent nature.
+Data Products.
+The goal of this processing is the detection and characterization of astrophysical phenomena that are revealed by their time-dependent nature.
 The detection of supernovae superimposed on bright extended galaxies is an example of this analysis.
-The processing will be done on nightly or daily basis and result in Prompt data products.
-Prompt products will include difference images, catalogs of sources detected in difference images (DIASources), astrophysical objects3 these are associated to (DIAObjects), and Solar System objects (SSObjects4).
-The catalogs will be entered into the Level 1 database and made available in near real time.
-Notifications ("alerts") about new DIASources will be issued using community-accepted standards5 within 60 seconds of observation.
-Prompt data products are discussed in § 3. - 2.
-Analysis of direct images, with the goal of detecting and characterizing astrophysical objects.
-Detection of faint galaxies on deep coadds and their subsequent characterization is an example of this analysis.
-The results are Data Release data products.
-These products, generated and released annually6, will include the single-epoch images, deep coadds, catalogs of characterized Objects (detected on deep coadds as well as individual visits7), Sources8 (detections and measurements on individual visits), and ForcedSources (constrained measurement of flux on individual visits).
-It will also include fully reprocessed Prompt data products (see §3.3.5).
-In contrast to the "living" Level 1 database, which is updated in real-time, the Level 2 databases are static and will not change after release.
+Prompt products will include single visit images, difference images, catalogs of sources detected in difference images (DIASources), astrophysical objects4 these are associated to (DIAObjects), and Solar System objects (SSObjects5).
+The catalogs will be entered into the Prompt Products database and made available in near real time.
+No-tifications ("alerts") about new DIASources will be issued using community-accepted standards6 within 60 seconds of observation.
+Prompt data products are discussed in § 3.

+2. Data Release Processing, which is performed annually7 and produces Data Release data products.
+These processing campaigns use all data collected by the survey to date in order to perform a comprehensive analysis, including measurement of both faint static objects through the construction of deep coadds, and light curve characterization through image differencing across all available epochs.
+The data products produced will include the calibrated single-epoch images, deep coadds, catalogs of characterized Objects (detected on deep coadds as well as individual visits8), Sources9 (detections and measurements on individual visits), and ForcedSources (constrained measurement of flux on individual visits).
+It will also include difference image analysis tables similar to those produced during Prompt Processing (see §3.3.5).
+In contrast to the Prompt Products database, which is updated continuously during observing, the Data Release database is static and will not change after release.
 Data Release data products are discussed in § 4.

-The two types of analyses have different requirements on timeliness.
+The two processing timescales are driven by differing scientific requirements.
 Changes in flux or position of objects may need to be immediately followed up, lest interesting information be lost.
-Thus the primary results of analysis of difference images - discovered and characterized DIASources - generally need to be broadcast as event alerts within 60 seconds of end of visit orti acquisition.
-The analysis of science (direct) images is less time sensitive, and will be done as DMS-REQ-0004
+Thus the primary results of analysis of difference images - discovered and characterized

-3The LSST has adopted the nomenclature by which single-epoch detections of astrophysical objects are called sources.
+4The LSST has adopted the nomenclature by which single-epoch detections of astrophysical objects are called sources.
 The reader is cautioned that this nomenclature is not universal: some surveys call detections what LSST calls sources, and use the term sources for what LSST calls objects.

-$^{^4}$ SSObjects used to be called "Moving Objects" in previous versions of the LSST Data Products baseline.
+5SSObjects used to be called "Moving Objects" in previous versions of the LSST Data Products baseline.
 The name is potentially confusing as high-proper motion stars are moving objects as well.
 A more accurate distinction is the one between objects inside and outside of the Solar System.

-5For example, VOEvent, see http://ls.st/4tt
+6For example, VOEvent, see http://ls.st/4tt

-6Except for the first two data releases, which will be created six months apart.
+7Except for the first two data releases, which will be created six months apart.

-7The LSST takes two exposures per pointing, nominally 15 seconds in duration each, called snaps.
+8The LSST takes two exposures per pointing, nominally 15 seconds in duration each, called snaps.
 For the purpose of data processing, that pair of exposures will typically be coadded and treated as a single exposure, called a visit.

-8When written in bold monospace type (i.e., \tt), Objects and Sources refer to objects and sources detected and measured as a part of Data Release processing.
+9When written in bold monospace type (i.e., \tt), Objects and Sources refer to objects and sources detected and measured as a part of Data Release processing.